Botting industry in online multiplayer games

 What is botting?

 At its core, botting involves automating gameplay tasks that would otherwise require human attention.
-This can be basically any in-game activity, but most bots are made for simple, repetitive tasks, such as collecting resources or killing monsters.
-Bots can run on simple scripts, like auto-clickers, or dedicated, complex applications made just for botting.
+This can be basically any in-game activity, but most bots are made for simple, repetitive tasks, such as collecting or killing things.
+Bots can run on simple scripts, like auto-clickers, or dedicated applications made just for botting.

 Why is it a problem?

 Bots can seem harmless at first glance.
 Why should you care if someone uses a script to collect virtual flowers for 12 hours a day?
-In single-player games, this is not an issue because the resources are tied only to their own account.
-However, in multiplayer environment, these resources are typically gathered to be sold on open market.
+In single-player games, this is not an issue because the resources are tied only to their own account, but in multiplayer environment, the resources are typically gathered to be sold.

-Bots flood the in-game market with massive amounts of resources.
-Without proper countermeasures from the game’s developers, will inevitably crash the in-game market.
-It drives the prices of the botted resources down to almost nothing, which destroys legitimate money-making methods for regular players who actually play the game.
+Bots flood the in-game market with resources, which without proper countermeasures from the game’s developers, will inevitably crash the in-game market.
+It drives the prices of the botted resources down, which destroys money-making methods for legitimate players.

 Botting and real-world trading